By: Naomi Kumar

 Peru is a large country with terrains ranging from cold highlands to the hot, tropical jungle.
 There is plenty to see here, but for visitors looking for a short, yet interesting vacation to Peru, visiting Lima, Cusco and Puno is a great place to start in getting to explore this vast country.

 Have you visited Peru?
-Tell us about it below!
+Tell us about it in the Frayed Passport community!

 About the Author